quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## ecn_state_updated {#recovery-ecnstateupdated}
 Importance: Extra

-This event indicates a progression in the ECN state machine as described in section A.4 of {{QUIC-TRANSPORT}}.
+The `ecn_state_updated` event indicates a progression in the ECN state machine as described in section A.4 of {{QUIC-TRANSPORT}}.

 ~~~ cddl